Kashubians: Historical population

-Johannes Bugenhagen wrote that at the beginning of the 16th century the German-Slavic language border was near Koszalin.
-During the 17th century, the border between areas with mostly German-speaking and mostly Slavic-speaking populations ran more or less along the present-day border between West Pomeranian and Pomeranian Voivodeships.

 In year 1612, cartographer Eilhard Lubinus – while working on his map of Pomerania – travelled from the direction of Pollnow towards Treblin on his way to Gdańsk.
 While staying in the manor house of Stanislaus Stenzel von Puttkamer in Treblin, he noted in his diary: "we have entered Slavic-inhabited lands, which has surprised us a lot."
 Later, while returning from Gdańsk to Stettin, Lubinus slept over in Wielka Wieś near Stolp, and noted: "in the whole village, we cannot find even one German-speaker" (which caused communication problems).
 Lubinus also travelled from Chocimino through Świerzno to Trzebielino, he entered Slavic-inhabited land.
 During another trip, near Wierzchocino, he was not able to find even one German-speaking person.

 Over a century later, in 1772–1778, the area was visited by Johann Bernoulli.
 He noted that villages owned by Otto Christoph von Podewils – such as Dochow, Zipkow and Warbelin – were inhabited entirely by Slavic-speakers.
 He also noted that local priests and nobles were making great efforts to weed out Slavic language and turn their subjects into Germans.
 Brüggemann in 1779 wrote that the area to the east of Lupow river was inhabited by "pure-blood Wends", while to the west of this river some rural areas were inhabited by already half-Germanised "Wendischdeutsche".

 Perhaps the earliest census figures on ethnic or national structure of West Prussia and Farther Pomerania are from 1817 to 1823.